 Mounting your Key Safe

-To mount your new key safe you will need a drill, a 5mm masonry drill bit and a Torx T30 screwdriver – along with the four self-tapping masonry screws supplied.
-To start the process, start by pressing down the CLEAR button and enter your brand-new combination to open the key safe.
+To mount your key safe you’ll need a drill, a 5mm masonry bit and a Torx T30 screwdriver.
+You’ll also need the four self-tapping masonry screws supplied.
+Start by pressing down the CLEAR button and enter your brand-new combination to open the safe.

 Using the mounting template provided, position the holes so that they are as close to the center of the brick as possible.
-You then need to drill the four mounting holes using your 5mm masonry drill bit to a depth of at least 7mm deeper than the length of the screw.
+You then need to drill the four mounting holes to a depth of at least 7mm deeper than the length of the screw.

 Position the key safe on the four holes and drill them directly into the brick.
-We advise that you use the screws provided and install your device into brick or concrete to maintain its security certification.
+We advise that you install your device into brick or concrete to maintain its security certification.

 To finish simply tighten the screws until the heads are snug against the back of the key safe.